Which surgery for vulval cancer?

 With VIN the affected cells are only on the surface.
 So it is possible for the surgeon to take away only the skin and leave the healthy tissue underneath.
 For vulval cancer, the surgeon will probably have to remove part or all of your vulva.
 They may also remove the lymph nodes on one or both sides of your groin.
 There is more information about the different operations further down this page.
 There are also links to diagrams that show you what is removed in each type of surgery.

-If the cancer has spread, you may have to have your womb, vagina, bladder, rectum or the lower part of your bowel removed.
+If the cancer has spread, your surgeon may have to remove your womb, vagina, bladder, rectum or the lower part of your bowel.
 These operations are rare.
 But for some women it is worth doing, because it may cure even an advanced cancer.

 Getting information and support